 doctored back to health.
 Fevers,

-toothaches were attended to with urgency
+toothaches were attended to with

-and importance; one always felt important
+and importance; one always felt

 in my family.
-Mother came with a tray to
+Mother came with a tray

-your room with the soup and Vick’s salve
+your room with the soup and Vick’s

 or gave the enemas in a steaming